The spinal cord is a bundle of nerves that carries messages between the brain and the rest of the body.

 Treatment may include:

 Recovery from a SCI requires long-term hospitalization and rehabilitation.
-An interdisciplinary team of physicians, nurses, therapists (physical, occupations, or speech), and other specialists work to medically manage your child for pain control, monitor the heart function, blood pressure, body temperature, nutritional status, bladder and bowel function, and attempt to control involuntary muscle shaking (spasticity).
+An interdisciplinary team of doctors, nurses, therapists (physical, occupations, or speech), and other specialists work to medically manage your child for pain control, monitor the heart function, blood pressure, body temperature, nutritional status, bladder and bowel function, and attempt to control involuntary muscle shaking (spasticity).
 Rehabilitation focuses on preventing muscle wasting, and contractures, and works to retrain your child to use other muscles, to aid in mobility and movement.
 Some of the important chronic complications of SCI include pressure ulcers, also called bed sores, and pneumonia.

-The disabled child requires a focus on maximizing his/her capabilities at home and in the community.
-Positive reinforcement will encourage him/her to strengthen his/her self-esteem and promote independence.
+The disabled child requires a focus on maximizing his or her capabilities at home and in the community.
+Positive reinforcement will encourage him or her to strengthen his or her self-esteem and promote independence.

-A child with a SCI requires frequent medical evaluations and diagnostic testing following hospitalization and rehabilitation to monitor his/her progress.
+A child with a SCI requires frequent medical evaluations and diagnostic testing following hospitalization and rehabilitation to monitor his or her progress.